enigmawun/greptile-logger/CHANGE_ANALYSIS.md

       "repos": "@change-logger/api",
       "impact": "Developers using the API need to review the migration guide and plan to update their API calls to v2 endpoints.
 Users may see deprecation warnings in their applications.", "public_explanation": "We're working on making our API even better!
 As part of this, we're gradually moving some older features to our new system.
-Don't worry - we'll make sure you have plenty of time to update your code, and we'll help you every step of the way!", "developer_explanation": "Adding deprecation notices and migration paths for legacy API endpoints to ensure smooth transition to v2.", "contributors": ["@APIMaster", "@LegacyExpert"]
+Don't worry - we'll make sure you have plenty of time to update your code, and we'll help you every step of the way!", "developer_explanation": "Adding deprecation notices and migration paths for legacy API endpoints to ensure a smooth transition to v2.", "contributors": ["@APIMaster", "@LegacyExpert"]
     },
     {
       "id": "config-1",
       "type": "configuration",
-      "title": "Simplify setup and remove redundant configuration.", "status": "complete",
+      "title": "Simplify setup and remove redundant configuration", "status": "complete",
       "detailed_changes": [
         "Removed explicit MODE declarations from environment files",